ettoreciarcia/personal-website-hugo/content/publication/29-build-kubernetes-locally/index.md

 The fix from [Afshin Paydar](https://github.com/afshin-paydar) on the issue [ValidatingAdmissionPolicyBinding fails to resolve ConfigMap params when resources are recreated in batch \#133827](https://github.com/kubernetes/kubernetes/issues/133827) is a perfect example of how open collaboration keeps Kubernetes evolving one commit at a time.

 And the best part?
 Anyone with curiosity and a bit of patience can do the same

+Kubernetes is a community before it is a project.
+Building it from source is not just a technical act, but a way to take part in its ecosystem of shared knowledge.
+Every upstream bug fix is a small collective victory